ligato/docs/docs/plugins/vpp-plugins.md

 ## L3 plugin

-The VPP L3 plugin is capable of configuring **ARP** entries (including **proxy ARP**), **VPP routes** and **IP neighbor** feature.
-The L3 plugin is dependent on the [interface plugin][interface-plugin-guide] in many aspects since several configuration items require the interface to be already present.
+The VPP L3 plugin is capable of configuring **ARP** entries (including **proxy ARP**), **VPP routes** and the **IP neighbor** feature.

 ### ARP entries

-The L3 plugin defines descriptor managing the VPP implementation of the address resolution protocol. **ARP is a communication protocol for discovering the MAC address associated with a given IP address**.
+The L3 plugin defines a descriptor managing the VPP implementation of the address resolution protocol. **ARP is a communication protocol for discovering the MAC address associated with a given IP address**.
 In terms of the plugin, the ARP entry is uniquely identified by the interface and IP address.

 The northbound plugin API defines ARP in the following [model][arp-model].
-Every ARP entry is defined with MAC address, IP address and an Interface.
-The two latter are a part of the key.
+Every ARP entry is defined with MAC address, IP address and an interface.
+The two latter values are a part of the key.

 **Configuration example**

 **1. Using the key-value database** put the proto-modelled data with the correct key for ARP to the database ([key reference][key-reference]).

-Example value:
+Example value in JSON format:
 ```json
 {
     "interface":"if1",